PinyinTones was written by Tao Yue.

-How to Use on Windows 8 and 8.1
+How to Use on Windows 10 and Windows 8.x

 - Press WindowsKey + Spacebar to bring up the input selector.

-In Windows 8, the input method is associated with the user session.
+In Windows 10 and 8.x, the input method is associated with the user session.
 Once you switch to PinyinTones, the setting applies to all programs you have open.
 This includes desktop applications, as well as Windows Store applications.

 PinyinTones registers itself as a Japanese text service.
 This was done intentionally to avoid a